oghenand/noiseinterface/README.md

-# NoiseInterface
+# Spike Sorting - Robustness and Reliability
-NoiseInterface, a python tool for extracting the noise signature from neural electrophysiology recordings to validate spike-sorting results.
+Code repository for the analysis on the robustness and reliability of spike sorting.